-In his critique, though, Zerzan goes beyond the linguistic simplifications and the rhetoric of the symbolic: it doesn't matter whether we call it the "American way", "Civilization" (such as the French, the English, the Roman or the European), the Arab Empire, the Chinese Civilization, etc. These are structures of the same machine, where a certain human population has acquired great power by having imposed on other humans and non-humans the symbolic abstraction and thus ruptured them from the natural world: the lapse, these people see the "other" victims of civilization as "resources", the necessary collateral damage needed to regulate the smooth flow of food to the fridges, restaurants and cafés of the speakers - what Malthus called the disasters necessary to regulate "their" (the brown people's) "overpopulation" and not "our" (civilized) voracious appetites.
+In his critique, though, Zerzan goes beyond the linguistic simplifications and the rhetoric of the symbolic: it doesn't matter whether we call it the "American way", "Civilization" (such as the French, the English, the Roman or the European), the Arab Empire, the Chinese Civilization, etc. These are structures of the same machine, where a certain human population has acquired great power by having imposed on other humans and non-humans the symbolic abstraction and thus ruptured them of life (slavery, colonialism, the war of terror on terror, etc.).
+Those who are worried about the collapse of their system, close their eyes on, and hence participate in, the continuing extinction of human and, what Zerzan calls, plant and animal communities around the world whose collapse this civilization has impelled.
+Perhaps, the speakers, still fail to perceive the millions of already dead and still dying as "people" or as complex entities of a complex system that exists for its own right and not for the sake of being domesticated (appropriated and exploited) by some humans.
+Instead, in fearing the onslaught of their own collapse, these people see the "other" victims of civilization as "resources", the necessary collateral damage needed to regulate the smooth flow of food to the fridges, restaurants and cafés of the speakers - what Malthus called the disasters necessary to regulate "their" (the brown people's) "overpopulation" and not "our" (civilized) voracious appetites.